tracee/tracee/README.md

 ## TODO
 - Add connectors to error logging servlet filter and jaxws service handler to send error jsons to external systems.
-- Build example webapp to demonstrate usage of the tracee servlet filters.
 - Documentation